PSI-Passive-Income/PSI-token/README.md

 # PSI token

-This library is using [Hardhat](https://hardhat.org/getting-started/) and [Truffle](https://www.trufflesuite.com/docs/truffle/getting-started/running-migrations) for development, compiling, testing and deploying.
-The development tool used foor development is [Visual Studio Code](https://code.visualstudio.com/) which has [great plugins](https://hardhat.org/guides/vscode-tests.html) for solidity development and mocha testing.
+This library is using [Hardhat](https://hardhat.org/getting-started/) for development, compiling, testing and deploying.
+The development tool used for development is [Visual Studio Code](https://code.visualstudio.com/) which has [great plugins](https://hardhat.org/guides/vscode-tests.html) for solidity development and mocha testing.

 ## Contracts